Alex Anthopoulos: Toronto Blue Jays (2003–2015)

 Toronto's combined win–loss record was 489–483 while Anthopoulos was GM.
 On October 29, 2015, Sporting News named him Executive of the Year as selected by a panel of 47 major league executives.

 Los Angeles Dodgers (2016–2017)

 On January 12, 2016, Anthopoulos was hired as the vice-president of baseball operations by the Los Angeles Dodgers.

 Atlanta Braves (2017–present)

 On November 13, 2017, Anthopoulos was hired as the executive vice president and general manager of the Atlanta Braves after agreeing on a four-year contract.
 The Braves promoted Anthopoulos to president of baseball operations in February 2020, and extended his contract to the 2024 season.
 The Braves would go on to win the 2021 World Series.
+On January 12, 2024, Anthopoulos and the Braves agreed to extend his contract through the 2031 season.